What's the difference between a dentist and an orthodontist?

-Both orthodontists and dentists have a Bachelor of Dentistry.
-An orthodontist will then go on to study a Master’s in Orthodontics.
+Both orthodontists and dentists have a Bachelor degree in Dentistry - however, an orthodontist will then go on to study a Masters in Orthodontics.